pedroamarall/rest-builder/databases/README.md

 ## Challenge 1

+1. Give me a SQL statement that gives you the name of all the authors and the number of books they wrote.

 1. Give me a SQL statement that gives you the name of all the authors who wrote more than one book.

 ## Challenge 2